Gigaspaces/xap-docs/site-hugo/content/xap/12.3/started/xap-tutorial-part3.markdown

 - Load-balancing - when using a space with a partitioned cluster topology, each remote invocation is automatically directed to the appropriate partition (based on its routing handler), providing automatic load-balancing.
 - Performance - remote invocations are represented in fast internal XAP objects, providing fast serialization and transport over the net.
 - Asynchronous execution - by its nature, remoting support is asynchronous, allowing for much higher throughput of remote invocations.
 XAP allows you to use asynchronous execution using Futures, and also provides synchronous support (built on top of it).

-- Executor Based Remoting
-The Executor Based Remoting executes synchronous or asynchronous calls between the client and the server.
+- Executor-Based Remoting - Executor-Based Remoting executes synchronous or asynchronous calls between the client and the server.
 In this mode the client invocation executes a task that invokes the corresponding server method immediately when the call arrives at the server.
 The server must therefore be collocated with the space.

-- Event Driven Remoting
-Event Driven Remoting supports most of the above capabilities, but does not support map/reduce style invocations.
+- Event-Driven Remoting - Event-Driven Remoting supports most of the above capabilities, but does not support map/reduce style invocations.
 In terms of implementation, it's based on the Polling Container feature, which means that it writes an invocation entry to the space which is later consumed by a polling container.
 Once taking the invocation entry from the space, the polling container's event handler delegates the call to the space-side service.

 In this tutorial will look at an Executor based Remoting service.